How to Use OBS Studio for Professional Video Streaming in 2025

 If you want to share your computer screen during your broadcast, you can either use Display or OBS Window Capture.
 Let’s go over how to use window capture.

-Display Capture will broadcast everything that is on our computer screen in a certain area, although the size of that area can be changed.
+Display Capture will broadcast everything in a certain area of your computer screen, although you can change and adjust the size of that area.
 Window Capture for OBS will allow you to broadcast the screen of a particular application (Skype, Word, PowerPoint, Internet Browsers, etc.) and only that.

 Here’s how to set up a Display Capture:

-• To set up a Display Capture, go to the “Sources” widget, click on the “+” sign and select “Display Capture.”
+• Go to the “Sources” widget, click on the “+” sign, and select “Display Capture.”

 • Give it a name and click “OK.”

-From there, you have the choice of whether you want the mouse cursor to be captured or not.
+From there, you can choose whether you want the mouse cursor to be captured or not.
 You can also set the opacity and select a “Sub-Region” to create a smaller area of your monitor screen to capture:

 • Name the source and click “OK.”

-• On the drop-down menu, select which application you want to OBS Window Capture from.
+• Select which application you want to use for OBS Window Capture from the drop-down menu.
 If you don’t see the one you wanted, try re-launching OBS or the program (or both).
 If it still doesn’t appear, use “Monitor Capture” instead.

 • Choose whether you want to capture the Entire Screen or the Inner Screen.
-You have the option to choose if the mouse cursor is captured or not, the opacity, and create a smaller sub-region.
+You can choose if the mouse cursor is captured or not, the opacity, and create a smaller sub-region.

 • Click “OK” when you’re done.